3 cool ways that weather rocks your fictional world!

-It’s funny because “they” always recommend that you don’t open a chapter with weather, but I actually think that weather can be a super important part of your world building, scene setting and even character development!
+It’s funny because “they” always recommend that you don’t open a chapter with the weather.
+But I actually think that weather can be a super important part of your world-building, scene setting and even character development!

 Here are 3 ways you can use it in your fiction.